SatiahTheophilusTugbe/SatiahTheophilusTugbe/README.md

   <h3> Phishing Email Awareness </h3>

   <b> Project Description: </b>
-  In this project, I aim to share the knowledge and skills I've acquired during the Lab simulation with Mastercard to help others understand the nuances of phishing attacks.
+  In this project, I aimed to share the knowledge and skills I've acquired during the Lab simulation with Mastercard to help others understand the nuances of phishing attacks.
   I will cover the fundamentals of phishing, the dangers it poses to both individuals and organizations, and how to effectively prevent and respond to these threats.
   - Link: https://github.com/SatiahTheophilusTugbe/PhishingEmailAwarenessAndMitigation

   # SECURITY INFORMATION & EVENT MANAGEMENT (SIEM)

-  <h3> Splunk Setup, Data Injeestion and Queries </h3>
+  <h3> Splunk Setup, Data Injestion and Queries </h3>

   <b> Project Description: </b>
   In this project, I provided a detailed guide that will walk you thru on how to effectively utilize Splunk for log analysis and continuous monitoring.
 This step by step guide is based on my recent hands-on experience with Splunk.